Welcome to the Roton Quantum Model - a rotational resonance framework

 Black holes and spacetime curvature read↗

 Big masses lead photons into curved paths.
-Instead of bending space and time to explain this effect, the Roton-Model explains this quite naturally with attractive directional resonances.
-Nevertheless you can imagine the infinity of the universe being like the singularity of a black hole, inverted and point-mirrored.
-The closer you get the slower you become the slower an atom turns and the slower time passes.
+Instead of bending space and time to explain this effect, the Roton-Model explains this quite naturally with residual attractive resonances.
+Even though a photons rotation is purely planar, random background fluctuations still expose it to minimal inertia.
+Is there any place where field fluctuations cease entirely?
+You could imagine the infinity of the universe being like the singularity of a black hole, inverted and point-mirrored.
+The closer you get the slower you become, atomar processes slow down, time starts to pass slower and slower.
 You will never reach the center or in this case infinity.
-The absence of fluctuations at this rotonal scale prevents any further motion.
+The fade out of fluctuations and asymmetric alignment of resonance potentials at this rotonal scale prevents any further motion.
 The universe is the final Roton caught in self-resonance, from where nothing will ever escape.

 About Life, the Universe, and Everything